Pirates of Ares (WIP)

 The game is modular in design to allow for a high degree of replayability and push players to be fluid in their tactics.
 The modular board allows for thousands of possible combinations and the placement and acquisition of loot tokens adds an additional layer of strategic thinking before any shots are fired.
 Players control two ships from a pirate fleet, each with unique abilities and a faction wide ability.
 Each favors certain play styles but can be made to adapt to changing battlefield conditions.
 The core game ships with six fleets, though a maximum of four can be used at a given time thanks to simple deck building mechanics.
 The faction cards are colored and shuffled into a general deck, of which the game has four (that are identical).

 All of the elements of the game were created using old fashioned drawing, Illustrator, Photoshop, and 3D Studio Max.
 The original prototype was fabricated by myself using the print ready graphics, a wide format printer, and a Micro3D 3D printer.
 Later prototypes where purchased from the GameCrafter as artwork developed and gameplay mechanics and balancing were locked down.

 I hand drew all of the game’s logos and recreated them as vector drawings in Illustrator and distressed them using Photoshop.
 Many went through several versions, including a complete redraw due a hard drive failure and not enough online storage space (which has been remedied).

-Pirates of Ares is still in development and will be available to purchase as a print-on-demand title at the Game Crafter later this year (2017).
+Pirates of Ares is still in development and will be available to purchase as a print-on-demand title at the Game Crafter upon completion.